 3. Eyelet Curtains

 In Eyelet curtains type a plastic or metal rings are fitted inside the fabric along the top of curtains in such a way that when hanging rod is passed through rings it creates symmetrical wave format along with the curtain.
 The curtains hang easily and freely making this style ideal for kid’s bedrooms as they are easy to slide on the hanging rod and easy to maintain.

 4. Tab Top Curtains

 In Tab Top Curtains tabs or loops of fabric are made at the top to pass the hanging rod through it.
 These type curtains go well with all weights of fabrics as they hang evenly and have a repetitive, folded appearance.
 Tab-top curtains add visual interest without sacrificing simplicity.
 The distance between two tabs or loops at the top of the curtain varies with personal interest but 8 inches is the standard distance between the tabs.

 5. Sheer Curtains

-Sheer curtains are the type which is made up of transparent fabric.
+Sheer curtains are the type that is made up of transparent fabric.
 As the fabric is transparent it allows little privacy still filtering the light.
 Sheer curtains are mostly used as secondary curtains over opaque curtains to give a classy touch to the window or door.
-If you are thinking to provide airy and light environment inside the room then sheer curtains will best suit your need.
+If you are thinking to provide airy and light environments inside the room then sheer curtains will best suit your need.